Lovasz-Akos/AFP-CheeseWebshop-uni/Doc/Functional Specification.md

 ## User:
 - Able to register a new account
 - Able to log in to their account
-- Able to log out to their account
+- Able to log out of their account
+- Able to change their password
+- Able to see their profile page
+- Able to edit their profile page
 - Able to see the home page
 - Able to see the product listings by category
 - Can filter through the products